ma-ha/aks-nsg-ingress-ban-ip/README.md

 To run the container you need to provide these configuration items:
 1. `AAD_ID` = the ID of your Azure Active Directory (where we need to login)
-2. `SP_ID` = a Service Pricipal ID, so a technical account you need to prepare in AAD, see
+2. `SP_ID` = a Service Principal ID, so a technical account you need to prepare in AAD, see
-    (docu how to create a SP)[https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal]
+    (how to create a SP)[https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal]
 3. `SP_KEY` = the secret key for the Service Principal
 4. `NSG` = name of the Network Security Group (aka Firewall) which need to be configured.
 For an AKS this lives in the (Node Resource Group)